 Diabetes is the #1 cause of kidney failure.
 It causes nearly half of all cases of kidney failure in the United States.

-African-Americans get diabetes more often.
-They are almost twice as likely as whites to have diabetes.
-About 1 in 9 (11.4 percent) African-American adults has diabetes.
+African Americans get diabetes more often than whites.
+About 1 in 9 (11.7 percent) African American adults has diabetes compared to about 1 in 13 (7.5 percent) white adults.
 Over the last 35 years, the number of people with diabetes has doubled.

-Many African-Americans don't know they have diabetes.
-About 1 in 3 African-Americans with diabetes does not know he or she has it.
+Many African Americans don't know they have diabetes.
+About 1 in 6 African Americans with diabetes does not know he or she has it.